Cambrian-gg/scratch-gui/CAMBRIAN_README.md

 It should know where the backend is.

-The token is issued as an API token from the platofmr.
+The token is issued as an API token from the platform.
 When starting the Platform go to Profile->API Tokens

 ```jsx
 // src/playground/render-gui.jsx